 If you want to be extra prepared in the case your guest forgot to pack something, or they happen to be staying unexpectedly, have a basket of “extras” stored away.
 Extra shampoo, conditioner, soap, toothbrush and toothpaste, mouthwash, floss, makeup remover, hair ties, bobby pins, a comb, and face wash are some of the items you can have put away, yet have ready to offer in a second.

-If your guest is from out of the country and has never been to your city, create a list of local attractions for them.
-Restaurants, tours, towns to visit, festivals, beaches, anything of that sort.
+If your guest is from out of the country and has never been to your city, create a list of local attractions.
+This can include restaurants, city tours, towns to visit, festivals, beaches, anything of that sort.
 Write it down for your guest to look through and let them choose what they would like to do.